forta-network/docs/docs/python.md

 ## get_alerts

-A method called `get_alerts` can be used to fetch alerts based on input `AlertQueryOptions`.
+The `get_alerts` method can be used to fetch alerts based on input `AlertQueryOptions`.
 The `get_alerts` method accepts the following input filter properties:

 - `bot_ids` **required**; list of bot ids to fetch alerts for
 - `addresses` -  indicate a list of addresses, alerts returned will have those addresses involved.
 - `alert_id` - filter alerts by alert-id
 - `chain_id` - EIP155 identifier of the chain alerts returned will only be from the specific chain Id Default is 1 = Ethereum Mainnet
-- `created_since` - indicate number of milliseconds, alerts returned will be alerts created since the number of milliseconds indicated ago
+- `created_since` - indicate number of milliseconds, alerts returned will be alerts created since the number of milliseconds indicated ago (note: if not specified, the query will only search the past 24 hours)
 - `first` - indicate max number of results.
 - `starting_cursor` - query results after the specified cursor
 - `project_id` - indicate a project id, alerts returned will only be from that project.